 GLWA employees are participants in a defined contribution benefit plan.
 There are some former DWSD employees who were hired by GLWA that qualify for accrued pension benefits from the City of Detroit's frozen defined benefit General Retirement System (GRS).
 Pursuant to the City of Detroit's bankruptcy plan of adjustment, GLWA contributed annually to GRS through fiscal 2023 to accelerate amortization of the GRS unfunded liability associated with GLWA's agreed share, which was based on the liability determined to be associated with the regional system before GLWA began operations.
-A little less than half of the annual GRS payment is considered O&M, making it effectively senior to debt service.

 Starting in fiscal 2024, GLWA's payments to GRS will be based on the actuarial needs of the plan and sized to amortize any unfunded liability associated with GLWA's agreed upon share that is still remaining.
-GLWA makes no payments toward accrued retiree healthcare liabilities because the City of Detroit's bankruptcy settlement eliminated those benefits.
+GLWA also makes a payment to Detroit for its allocable share of the city's financial recovery bonds, which were issued to satisfy claims relating to the city's pension obligation certificates and OPEB.
 GLWA established a new defined-contribution retiree healthcare savings plan, resulting in no potential unfunded liability.